Refunds and Selling or Transferring Tags

 RAGBRAI is a leisurely ride, not a race.
 You will get the most enjoyment out of it if you have trained for the ride.
 Plan on riding at least 1,000 training miles as you get ready for RAGBRAI week.
 The route is always challenging, so the more miles you put into training, the more you will be able to enjoy the event.

-The daily mileage averages more than 67 miles a day, and ranges from 44 to 95 miles per day.
+The daily mileage averages more than 67 miles a day, and can range from 35 to 85 miles per day with one day that includes an additional loop that extends the day’s mileage to 100.
 The Iowa terrain can vary from flat to very steep hills.

 RAGBRAI should not be your training, but a culmination of your training effort.
 The biggest cause of injuries is lack of conditioning.
 If you are unable to complete the ride, you are responsible for your own transportation home, but RAGBRAI personnel will advise with travel logistics whenever possible.